nliulab/FL-Benchmark/README.md

 ```

 #### (3).
 FedProx
-- Convert training and testing data to json format and copy them to the correct FedProx input data folder.
+- Convert training and testing data to JSON format and copy them to the correct FedProx input data folder.
 ```
 cd scripts/data_LR
 python convert_data_to_json.py